 Making Multicultural Visible

-So when we were setting up our first exhibits in the new space on Columbia Pike, we looked at the big display window and I had an idea for an artwork collaboration that would make multicultural visible!
-Loulou loved the idea and said that could always be the theme for whatever art goes on there, something passers-by and people inside can easily see.
+And then we got a space on Columbia Pike!
+You can read all about that story here.
+When we were setting up our first exhibits in the new Studio PAUSE space, we looked at the big display window and then I had an idea for an artwork collaboration that would make multicultural visible!
+LouLou loved the idea and said that it could always be the theme for whatever art goes on there, something that passers-by and people inside can easily see.
 We wrote down our goals.

-Here, we were visible to the public walking by
+• It’s visible to the public walking by;

-They would want to know more, engage more, ask questions
+• They would want to know more, engage more, and ask questions;

-So first, we cleaned the window covered in years of grime and neglect.
+First, we had to clean the big window, which was covered in years of grime and neglect.
 LouLou had ideas and supplies!
 Genelle volunteered to climb on the ladder and help.
 Then the vinyl guys came and installed the vinyl signs I had designed.
 The window was ready for the artist!

 The First Artwork: “My Henna, My Pike, Our Cultural Connections,” 2023

-I shared my idea with artist and educator Sharmila Karamchandani who is also a henna artist, and a dear friend, and so the first artwork was inspired by our Community Coloring done at the Community PAUSE from the exhibit We PAUSED!
+I shared my idea for the first artwork with artist and educator Sharmila Karamchandani, who is also a henna artist and a dear friend.
+It was inspired by our community coloring activity, which was part of the Community PAUSE we held for the exhibit, We PAUSED!
 Unbound “Arms Stretched Towards the Clouds.”
-(2023) At the end of social distancing, we encouraged people to get close to each other again, and had them stand around high top tables, and color together artworks created by our artists.
-As the music changed they switched tables so everybody got to color each artwork.
+(2023) At the end of social distancing, we encouraged people to get close to each other again, and had them stand around high-top tables, and color the artworks created by our artists.
+As the music changed, they switched tables so everybody got to color each artwork.
 Then those were added to the exhibit.

 Here is the text from the catalog for our opening exhibits at the new location: